telefonicaid/perseo-fe/documentation/metrics_api.md

 The following metrics are common with other IoT platform componentes (e.g. Orion Contex Broker):

-* **incomingTransactions**: number of requests consumed by Orion.
+* **incomingTransactions**: number of requests consumed by Perseo.
 All kind of transactions (no matter if they are ok transactions or error transactions) count for this metric.
 * **incomingTransactionRequestSize**: total size (bytes) in requests associated to incoming transactions ("in" from the point of view of Perseo).
 All kind of transactions (no matter if they are ok transactions